Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 ## Overview

 The ALS Traceability Agent gets installed into your Kubernetes cluster as part of deploying the `apicentral-hybrid` helm chart.
-The agent logs and publishes transactions within the mesh.
+The traceability agent (TA) sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
 The agent publishes a summary of the transaction which can be seen in the API Observer.
 Once the transaction summary is expanded, we can see all the hops within a transactions including the request and response headers.

 The ALS agent has two modes namely default and verbose.
 The default mode captures only the headers specified in the EnvoyFilter and the verbose mode captures all the headers in request and response flows.